yayoyo0/BlocksWorld/README.md

 **Usage**
-- Run the command "putOn(Block Block)".
+- Run the command "(putOn Block Block)".

 **Inventory of functions**
 - (start WIDTH HEIGHT) => Start the canvas in a new window